-Prior to having its own building to convalesce at, police officers shared the space of the police orphange, which is now known as the St George's Police Children Trust, to read more about this click here
+Prior to having its own building to convalesce at, Police Officers shared the space of the Police Orphange, which is now known as The Police Children's Charity (previously St George's Police Children Trust), to read more about this click here

 The Centre has greatly expanded and over the years, the services provided have developed to meet the changing nature of police work.

 See our facilities through our 360 degree virtual tours:

 You can also get a feel for the Centre by watching our short promotional films, links at the bottom of this page.

 Today St Andrews can accommodate and treat up to a maximum of 92 patients over a two week period (the general length of stay for a Serving Officer).
 Accommodation can range from single/double or twin bedrooms plus a cottage enabling families to stay for those people who would otherwise not be able to attend due to child care responsibilities.